Optics MCQs | STS IBA FPSC BPSC SPSC PPSC Mcqs Test Preparation

 Answer: True

-A lens that diverges light rays is called a:
+A lens that converges light rays to a point is called a:

 C. Plano-convex lens